The European Accessibility Act

 Every company that conducts business in the European market is impacted by the European Accessibility Act (EAA) and must prepare to comply with its accessibility requirements by 2025, when the law becomes enforceable.

 EAA: applies to both public and private sectors.
-WAD: Applies only to the private sector.
+WAD: Applies only to the public sector.
 WCAG: The de-facto global standard for accessibility.
 EN 301 549: The technical EU standard based on WCAG.

 Understanding digital accessibility